Twitter executive for Middle East is British Army 'psyops' soldier

 Twitter 'one of many social media platforms used'

-It would not say anything about the military’s use of Arabic poetry, as revealed in the general’s speech.
+It would also not say anything about the military’s use of Arabic poetry, as revealed in the general’s speech.
 Nor would it say anything about the military initiative intended to achieve “behavioural change” among audiences in the Middle East.

 “The Army does not comment on the specific activities of reservists working within the division.”

-The identities of the Twitter accounts which the 77th Brigade uses for engagement and communication remain unclear, however: the unit’s acknowledged account has been locked since it was hacked earlier this year, with the result that only approved followers can see its tweets.
+The identities of the Twitter accounts which the 77th Brigade uses for engagement and communication remain unclear, however.
+The unit’s acknowledged account has been locked since it was hacked earlier this year, with the result that only approved followers can see its tweets.

 Twitter also declined to answer questions about its executive’s British Army duties, despite its pledge to disclose further information about state-affiliated information operations.